-22 Apr Networking in social distancing times
+25 Mar Networking in social distancing times

 How does online networking work?
 Great question!

-First, the event organizer will send you a link to join a videoconference call.
+- Once registered, the event organizer will send you a link to join a videoconference call.
 You might also be provided with a password.
 There are many platforms out there, but Zoom seems to be the most popular these days.

 Keep it simple!

-Sharing “what you do and who you do it for” works in some instances, but I suggest you get a bit more creative.
+- Sharing “what you do and who you do it for” works in some instances, but I suggest you get a bit more creative.
 Ask a question that gets people to raise their hand; for example, “Do you know anyone who wants their home to be more organized?”
 Or a catchy phrase which states the problem you address and the solution you provide.
 People don’t want to know how many degrees you have, how long you’ve been in business or the price of your products or services.
 They want to know that you have a solution to their problem!

-Obviously, the days of handing out business cards are gone when it comes to online networking.
+- Obviously, the days of handing out business cards are gone when it comes to online networking.
 However, if you want to keep in touch with someone you meet in a virtual room, you can request his/her contact info in the chat section or look them up on social media.
 In some meetings, it’s encouraged that everyone put their contact information in the chat.
 If worse comes to worst, you can ask the event organizer to connect you both by email.

-When meeting people online, and this also works when meeting in person, don’t be shy to send each new person a short email saying that it was nice to meet them and to add something more personal, such as an invitation to another networking event, a useful link or a comment about what was discussed during the event.
+- When meeting people online, and this also works when meeting in person, don’t be shy to send each new person a short email saying that it was nice to meet them and to add something more personal, such as an invitation to another networking event, a useful link or a comment about what was discussed during the event.
 You can also add a link to your website or an invitation to your online workshop in your email signature.
 Click here to get your hands on a FREE Guide to optimize your email signature for more tips.

 Now, get yourself out there … virtually!